David Rees (mathematician)

-David Rees FRS (29 May 1918 – 16 August 2013) was a British professor of pure mathematics at the University of Exeter, having been head of the Mathematics / Mathematical Sciences Department at Exeter from 1958–1983.
+David Rees FRS (29 May 1918 – 16 August 2013) was a British professor of pure mathematics at the University of Exeter, having been head of the Mathematics / Mathematical Sciences Department at Exeter from 1958 to 1983.
 During the Second World War, Rees was active on Enigma research in Hut 6 at Bletchley Park.

 Early life

 Rees was born in Abergavenny to David Rees (1881–), a corn merchant, and his wife Florence Gertrude (Gertie) née Powell (1884–1970), the 4th out of 5 children.
 Despite periods of ill health and absence, he successfully completed his early education at King Henry VIII Grammar School.